Rescue Food From the Big Bad Trash Monster!

 - Working with a small group of students?
 Pick one or two days per week to hold your food rescue and consider setting up a share box that will be available to hungry students on campus.

 - Working with a larger team?
-Incorporate a food rescue system into your lunchtime routine every day and partner with an organization that will collect and distribute the food to community members in need.
+Add a food rescue system into your lunchtime routine every day and partner with an organization that will collect and deliver the food to community members in need.

 Why Should You Host a Campus Food Rescue

 The resources provided below can be shown as a slideshow or printed out as individual worksheets for students to review.